-Stock joined K-C in 2010 and served as the company's chief strategy officer prior to her role in KCP.
-Before joining Kimberly-Clark, she served as national vice president at the American Cancer Society, and was previously a regional manager of Georgia Pacific's (Koch Industries) Color Box business.
-She also held progressive management positions at McKinsey and Company both in the U.S. and Ireland.
+Prior to her role at the American Cancer Society, Stock was regional manager of Georgia Pacific's (Koch Industries) Color Box business, a $280 million print packaging company.
+She has also held progressive management positions at McKinsey and Company both in the U.S. and Ireland.

-Kimberly-Clark and its well-known global brands are an indispensable part of life for people in more than 175 countries.
-Every day, nearly a quarter of the world's population trust K-C's brands and the solutions they provide to enhance their health, hygiene and well-being.
-With brands such as Kleenex, Scott, Huggies, Pull-Ups, Kotex and Depend, Kimberly-Clark holds the No. 1 or No. 2 share position in more than 80 countries.
-To keep up with the latest K-C news and to learn more about the company's 142-year history of innovation, visit www.kimberly-clark.com.
+Kimberly-Clark and its well-known global brands are an indispensable part of life for people in more than 150 countries.
+Every day, 1.3 billion people - nearly a quarter of the world's population - trust K-C brands and the solutions they provide to enhance their health, hygiene and well-being.
+With brands such as Kleenex, Scott, Huggies, Pull-Ups, Kotex and Depend, Kimberly-Clark holds No. 1 or No. 2 share positions in more than 80 countries.
+To keep up with the latest K-C news and to learn more about the company's 138-year history of innovation, visit www.kimberly-clark.com.

 SOURCE Kimberly-Clark Corporation